weichslgartner/weichslgartner.github.io/dashboard.md

 Later in the dashboard, we make the window size and the average function interactive parameters.

 After we know how the numbers can be plotted, we want to inspect the missing data.
-If we drop all rows containing an `nan` and get the ramaining unique countries, we will see the following:
+If we drop all rows containing an `nan` and get the remaining unique countries, we will see the following:
 ```python
 df.dropna()["Country/Region"].unique()
 ```